Nikolay Zhukovsky (scientist): Life

 Zhukovsky was born in the village of Orekhovo, Vladimir Governorate, Russian Empire.
-In 1868, he graduated from Moscow University where he studied under August Davidov.
-From 1872, he was a professor at the Imperial Technical School.
+In 1868 he graduated from Moscow University where he studied under August Davidov.
+From 1872 he was a professor at the Imperial Technical School.
 In 1904, he established the world's first Aerodynamic Institute in Kachino near Moscow.
 He was influenced by both Ernst Mach and his son Ludwig Mach.
-From 1918, he was the head of TsAGI (Central AeroHydroDynamics Institute).
+From 1918 he was the head of TsAGI (Central AeroHydroDynamics Institute).

-He was the first scientist to explain mathematically the origin of aerodynamic lift, through his circulation hypothesis, the first to establish that the lift force generated by a body moving through an ideal fluid is proportional to the velocity and the circulation around the body.
-He used a conformal mathematical transformation to define the ideal shape of the aerodynamic profile having as essential elements a rounded nose (leading edge), double surface (finite thickness), cambered or symmetrical, and a sharp tail (trailing edge).
+Zhukovsky was the first scientist to explain mathematically the origin of aerodynamic lift, through his circulation hypothesis, the first to establish that the lift force generated by a body moving through an ideal fluid is proportional to the velocity and the circulation around the body.
+He is credited with the Joukowsky airfoil - an ideal shape of the aerodynamic profile having as essential elements a rounded nose (leading edge), double surface (finite thickness), cambered or symmetrical, and a sharp tail (trailing edge).
 He built the first wind tunnel in Russia.
-He was also responsible for the eponymous water hammer equation used by civil engineers and the Joukowsky transform.
+He was also responsible for the eponymous water hammer equation used by civil engineers.

 He published a derivation for the maximum energy obtainable from a turbine in 1920, at the same time as German scientist Albert Betz.
 This is known controversially as Betz's law, as this result was also derived by British scientist Frederick W. Lanchester.
 This is a famous example of Stigler's law of eponymy.